flashcordon/big-history/Mystères-physique.md

 ## L'univers se structure

+The mapping of 2,400 galaxies by the CfA Redshift Survey (Huchra et al. 1983), the first systematic survey of this kind, revealed that the spatial distribution of galaxies was far from
+random: at the scale of several tens of Mpcs, they were lying on the "surfaces of bubble-like structures" surrounding vast cosmic voids (De Lapparent et al. 1986).
+The invention of charge coupled devices (CCDs) marked the beginning of the golden age of extragalactic astronomy in the mid-1980s.
+Astronomical surveys such as the Sloan Digital Sky Survey (York et al. 2000), the first fully digital map of the local universe, provided astronomers with an unprecedented wealth of data that only recently allowed to make reliable, quantitative statements on the distribution of dierent galaxy populations.

+In parallel with the development of astronomical surveys, cosmological simulations allowed us to model the non-linear dynamics of large-scale structures and their interplay with the small scale physics of galaxy evolution with ever-increasing complexity.
+Starting from the tiny density fluctuations of the early universe observed in the CMB (now tightly constrained thanks to the results of the WMAP and Planck satellites), these simulations replayed the history of the universe, according to our best theoretical models.
+The numerical simulation method in the field of galaxy evolution dates back to the first N-body simulations of interacting galaxies of Holmberg (1941) performed on an analog computer7, and its use has become ubiquitous since the late 1970’s, with the pioneering simulation of Miyoshi and Kihara (1975) performed on 400 “galaxies” (particles) in an expanding universe8, achieving the prediction of the spatial distribution of the large-scale structures with remarkable accuracy, and ushering us in the era of “precision cosmology” (Primack 2005).

+For a long time, large-scale cosmological simulations such as the Millenium run (Springel et al. 2005) or the Bolshoi simulation (Klypin et al. 2011) were limited to N-body simulations involving only dark matter, and therefore could not trace the evolution of baryonic matter (i.e. gas and stars), due to computational limitations.
+Only recently does computational power (along with more ecient numerical methods) allow for the complexity of fluid dynamics to enter the picture, and to simulate statistically significant populations of galaxies.
+Following Moore’s law9, cosmological simulations have been doubling in size every  16:5 months (Springel et al. 2005).
+The last generation of cosmological hydrodynamic simulations such as Illustris (Vogelsberger et al. 2014), EAGLE (Crain et al. 2015) and Horizon-AGN (Dubois et al.
+2014) are finally able to simulate cosmological volumes (boxes of hundreds of Mpc in comoving size) with enough precision to resolve the internal structure of individual galaxies (of kpc size).
+But up to now the dierences in numerical implementations of unresolved (“sub-grid”) physical processes make the comparison of the results of these simulations dicult (Scannapieco et al. 2012).
+The direct comparison between cosmological hydrodynamical simulations and observations has also been seen as a hazardous undertaking, as they trace dierent physical phenomena (light for astronomical surveys and mass for simulations).
+The advent of synthetic observatories built from the results of simulations, mimicking the eects of telescope resolution and noise, such as, e.g., the work of Snyder et al. (2015) on the Illustris simulation (cf Figure 1-7), might have a role to play to better estimate the reliability of simulations

+Cosmological simulations follow explicitly the evolution of dark matter and gas in the non-linear regime of a CDM universe.
+In these simulations, dark matter is modeled as a collection of collisionless massive particles whose dynamics follows the Vlasov- Poisson equations in a box of cosmological (comoving) volume with periodic boundary conditions.
+To reproduce the conditions of the early universe, they use a Gaussian random field of density perturbations with a power spectrum constrained by the CMB (e.g., Aghanim et al. 2016) as their initial conditions.
+These N-body simulations can be completed with the much more computationally intensive baryonic physics, which in practices comes down to solving the Euler equations on a collisional ideal fluid12 via Lagrangian or Eulerian methods.
+In this scheme these simulations are referred to as cosmological hydrodynamical simulations.
+Sub-grid models that reproduce the eects of star formation, turbulence, supernovae and AGN feedback on the surrounding gas, supermassive black hole growth, chemistry of heavy elements and dust are unavoidable because galaxy evolution span a wide range of scales.
+These sub-grid models usually consist in a mix of empirical (or ad hoc) rules whose calibration is open to fine tuning to fit the data, as the detailed physics of these processes are not yet well understood.
+Stateof- the-art cosmological hydrodynamical simulations include Illustris (Vogelsberger et al.
+2014), EAGLE (Crain et al. 2015) and Horizon-AGN (Dubois et al. 2014).

 *Première observation de la distribution à grande échelle des galaxies (structure dite "en bulles") par le CfA Redshift Survey.
 Le graphe représente environ un millier de galaxies.
 Crédit : De Lapparent et al (1986), SAO.
 [Source](http://tdc-www.harvard.edu/zcat/)*

 ![cfa1998](http://tdc-www.harvard.edu/zcat/cfa2.n30.gif)